rasult22/quasar-personal-finance/README.md

 # Personal Finance App
-Trying quasar for the first time
+Trying quasar for the first time.